lukasHoel/fake-video-detection/README.md

 - `saved_results:` contains saved models from our training/validation/test runs as .pt files.
 See Readme there for additional information
 - `training:` contains our dataloaders and our solver used for training/validation/testing.
 - `utils:` contains several utility python scripts, e.g. for dataset generation, optical flow calculation, documentation of commands, ...

+## Existing Results (from our report and others)

+All our existing results are saved as tensorboard files for transparency and can be accessed through the directory `runs`.
+See that directory for additional information.

 ## Inference